Last Updated: June 2019

 We are grateful for all funding we receive to enable us to meet our objectives and we recognise that public trust in our work and performance is essential.
 We are committed to providing a high level of accountability and transparency about how we spend our funds.

-17c was spent on fundraising and 10c was spent on other expenditure (including administration, governance, maintenance, depreciation).
-It is our belief that we extract maximum value, for people with epilepsy, from every euro that we spend. (see charts below).
+16c was spent on fundraising and 10c was spent on other expenditure (including administration, governance, maintenance, depreciation).
+It is our belief that we extract maximum value, for people with epilepsy, from every euro that we spend. (see Expenditure charts below).

-Epilepsy Ireland publishes audited accounts and an annual report each year and since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.
+Epilepsy Ireland publishes audited accounts and an annual report each year.
+Since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.